Ireland loses ‘global calling card’ as Apple snubs Athenry, claims IDA

 850 homes planned for South Dublin

-House-builder Vcitoria Homes is to seek planning permission for 850 homes in south county Dublin, in what would be one of the State’s largest residential projects since the onset of recession, The Sunday Independent has reported.
-The planning application for the €375 million development will go straight to An Bord Pleanala under the fasttrack process.
+House-builder Victoria Homes is to seek planning permission for 850 homes in south county Dublin, in what would be one of the State’s largest residential projects since the onset of recession, the Sunday Independent has reported.
+The planning application for the €375 million development will go straight to An Bórd Pleanála under the fast-track process.
 The homes are planned for the Glenamuck Road in Carrickmines.

 Microsoft leaned on Ireland over drug investigations emails

-Documents obtained by the Sunday Business Post reveal US computing giant Microsoft piled pressure on Ireland in a case over access to emails are the centre of a drug-trafficking investigation.
+Documents obtained by the Sunday Business Post reveal US computing giant Microsoft piled pressure on Ireland in a case over access to emails at the centre of a drug-trafficking investigation.

 The drug case saw Microsoft face off with US government over demands that the tech firm give access to emails at the centre of the investigation, which are stored in Ireland.